 Best Instant Issue Term: MassMutual

 MassMutual also offers a free 10-year term life insurance policy to benefit children.
 The program is called LifeBridge and is part of MassMutual’s corporate social responsibility initiative.
 The program provides a free term life insurance policy with a $50,000 death benefit to qualifying parents or guardians of children under 18.
+If the parent should die, the child will receive money in a trust.

 Read the full review: MassMutual Life Insurance